ccsl-usp/modelo-latex/README.md

 The files that are derived from other projects (natbib-ime.sty, alpha-ime.bst etc.) are subject to their own licenses.
 The rest of the code is available under the MIT License.
+The example text, which includes the tutorial and examples, as well as the explanatory comments in the source, are available under the [Creative Commons Attribution International Licence, v4.0 (CC-BY 4.0)](https://creativecommons.org/licenses/by/4.0/).